msr-quarc/Liquid/GettingStarted.md

 There are some helpful hints at http://icl.cs.utk.edu/lapack-for-windows/lapack/index.html and at http://www.r-bloggers.com/an-openblas-based-rblas-for-windows-64-step-by-step/.

-LIQUi|> looks for a library named "libopenblas.dll" in either the same directory as the LIQUi|> executable, or in a directory on your PATH, or in the C:\Liquid\bin directory (if it exists).
+LIQ𝑈𝑖|⟩ looks for a library named "libopenblas.dll" in either the same directory as the LIQ𝑈𝑖|⟩ executable, or in a directory on your PATH, or in the C:\Liquid\bin directory (if it exists).
 If you are using OpenBLAS, the other two libraries should be placed in the same directory as libopenblas.dll.